-Please make time to draw closer to Him in order to listen to God's call for you.
-Create a space in your schedule when you can intentionally read Scripture, pray openly in conversation with Jesus about everyday matters and work to be a blessing in your home so that we all might be a greater blessing to our Church and our community.
+As we prepare for the Enflame Our Hearts convocation in October 2019, please make time to draw closer to Him in order to listen to God's call for you.
+Create a space in your schedule when you can intentionally read Scripture, pray openly in conversation with Jesus about everyday matters, work to be a blessing in your home and study the preparation materials so that we all might be a greater blessing to our Church and our community.